Steelhead Net: The 5 Best Steelhead Wading Nets

 The handle-up means the meshing of the net is dangling low and is more likely to get caught on branched and low obstructions.
 Handle up and also harder to grab.

-To rig this properly, connect the net release magnet at the top and have an elastic cord attached to the bottom of the hand, with the other end of the elastic cord attached to your belt.
+To rig this properly, connect the net release magnet at the top and have a 4mm elastic cord attached to the bottom of the hand, with the other end of the elastic cord attached to your belt.

-The elastic cord should be stretchy enough to allow you to reach full extension with your arm and hand, but still be strong enough not to break if it gets caught on a branch while walking.
+The elastic cord should be stretchy enough to allow you to reach full extension with your arm, but still be strong enough not to break if it gets caught on a branch while walking.
 A thin bungee cord works for me, and I use a carabiner to connect it to my belt.

 A magnetic net release for wading nets